In-Context Learning of Temporal Point Processes with Foundation Inference Models: Experiments

 \subsection{Next-Event Prediction}

 The \emph{next-event prediction} task is a special case of multi-event prediction, but it differs in nature.
-Whereas multi-event prediction requires estimating the \emph{distribution} over a set of future events, next-event prediction focuses on accurately forecasting a \emph{single} event.
-This distinction is also reflected in the evaluation metrics (see Appendix~\ref{sec:metrics})\footnote{For instance, mark accuracy (\accuracy) targets the correctness of one event, while \RMSEe compares histograms over multiple events.}.
+Whereas multi-event prediction evaluates the \textit{distributional quality} of a set of future events, next-event prediction requires accurately forecasting \textit{one specific} event time and mark.
+This distinction is reflected in the evaluation metrics (see Appendix~\ref{sec:metrics}), and is particularly important for mark prediction: small systematic errors in the local ordering of marks can strongly affect next-event accuracy, even if the model captures the longer-horizon event statistics well.

-Table~\ref{tab:next-event-pred} reports next-event prediction results ($N=1$) on two real-world datasets. \FIMzeroshot performs well on event-time prediction for \dataset{Taxi}, but struggles with mark accuracy on \dataset{Taxi} and with both event-time and mark accuracy on \dataset{Taobao}.
-These difficulties can be explained by dataset-specific patterns: sequences in \dataset{Taxi} often alternate consistently between two marks, a pattern unlikely to appear in the Hawkes-process prior.
-In contrast, \dataset{Taobao} is heavily dominated by a single mark and occasionally exhibits long waiting times.
-Again, patterns not covered by our pretraining distribution.

-Compared to the baselines, which easily incorporate such patterns during training, \FIMzeroshot cannot reproduce them accurately from the context alone.
-Appendix~\ref{sec:challenges} further analyzes these out-of-distribution patterns.